NomicFoundation/hardhat/packages/buidler-etherscan/README.md

 ## How it works

-The plugin queries the ethereum node to determine both the network and the deployed contract bytecode.
-Then it proceeds to infer which contract among the available source files present in the project is the one that compiles to the deployed bytecode.
-If the inference is successful, the plugin builds a contract source verification request and sends it to the Etherscan API.
+The plugin works by fetching the bytecode in the given address and using it to check which contract in your project corresponds to it.
+Besides that, some sanity checks are performed locally to make sure that the verification won't fail.

 ## TypeScript support